Last updated on February 16th, 2023 at 01:37 pm

 Perfection is just an excuse not to launch or take further action to make your big dream come true.

 At the start of your dream journey, you need to honestly ask yourself if you are willing to do whatever it takes to make your dream come true–no matter how long it takes.

-If your dream is to be a top blogger, understand that just because you are a great writer this doesn’t mean you will be celebrated at blogging and social media right away.
-Becoming a prominent blogger is very different from writing an English paper for school or a book for a publisher.
-Blogging is a conversation combined with link resources on the web.
-Blogging is really more about Internet marketing than English prose–although good, crisp, engaging writing helps.
+If your dream is to be an influential blogger, understand that just because you are a great writer doesn’t mean you will be celebrated at blogging and social media right away.
+Becoming a prominent blogger is very different from writing an English paper for a grade or writing a book for a publisher.
+Blogging is part conversation, part link building, part trends, part networking, and understanding how websites work.
+Influential blogging is more Internet marketing than English prose–although good, crisp, engaging writing helps.
 Excellent storytelling helps too.

 Launching is everything.
 Perfection is not.

-It is better to start your dream than to wait until everything in your life is perfect and you think you’ve got “it down.”
+It is better to start your dream instead of waiting until everything is perfect, and you think you’ve got “it down.”

 There is no “perfect.”
 There is no “ready.”

-I know bloggers who get all upset over mis-spells and typos people make on the web, all the while they ignore the standards for writing content on the web — not realizing there are thousands of software engineers, web developers and Internet marketers rolling their eyes at their content when they come across it in the same way they view a typo.
+I know writers who get upset over other’s misspellings and typos on the web–while they ignore the standards for writing web content themselves–not realizing there are hundreds of software engineers, web developers and Internet marketers rolling their eyes at their content.

 Stop worrying about perfection.
 You aren’t perfect.
-Accept it and just focus on being real.
+Accept it and focus on getting something done.

-When a blogger first starts blogging they always write about themselves and their life, rather than thinking about the reader.
-This is a natural habit for new bloggers.
-If the blogger is willing to learn everything they can about blogging, they will begin to see over time that the writing is all about the reader.
-A top blogger is a master of the kind of story-telling that makes the reader feel the story is about them.
+When a blogger first begins, they tend to overshare personal information and jump around from subject to subject–rather than thinking about the reader.
+With time and practice, the writing evolves into its niche, which engages the readers.
+A top blogger is a master of the kind of story-telling that makes the reader feel the story is about them too.

-As you begin to think about the idea of dreaming in 2012 think about how you can give up on the idea of perfection.
+As you cultivate the idea of dreaming big in this coming year, promise yourself that you will give up on the idea of perfection.
 Perfection is an impossible standard.
 Think more about how passionate you are about what you love and start there.
+But most importantly, START.